Men vs. women in retirementFinances

 How they save

 When it comes to planning financially for retirement, men tend to have more of a vision in terms of achieving their goals.
-According to a survey, 71 percent of men had some sort of a retirement strategy (written down or in their heads), while only 57 percent of women had one.
+According to a survey, 75 percent of men had some sort of a retirement strategy (written down or in their heads), while only 60 percent of women had one.
+It was found that many more women (51 percent) than men (38 percent) guessed how much they would need to save to create a secure retirement.
 Retirement confidence is also lower among women.
-Forty-five percent of women are either "not too confident" or "not at all confident" in their ability to retire comfortably, in comparison to 29 percent of men.
+Only 20 percent of women are “very confident” in their ability to retire comfortably, in comparison to 34 percent of men.

 How they plan emotionally